stck-lzm/badown/README.md

 `for i in $(cat urls); do ./badown $i && sleep .5; done`

 ### todo
 Add more sites and resume paused download.
+Make function for error handling